Analysis | Why Hong Kong Is Protesting (and May Do So Again)

 Hong Kong is required to enact national security legislation to prohibit subversion against China and activity by foreign political bodies.
 The last time it tried to bring in such a law, in 2003, half a million people poured onto the streets and the bill was abandoned.
 Lam has said she wants to create a “favorable social environment” before reintroducing it.
 Hong Kong is also considering legislation to make disrespecting the Chinese national anthem a crime, with prison sentences of as long as three years.
 And there were protests last year after Lam outlined a project to build artificial islands between Hong Kong island and the Lantau to the west.
 Detractors object to the estimated $80 billion cost and the environmental impact.
 The islands would help accommodate a continuing influx of mainland Chinese, whom many Hong Kong residents blame for rising property prices and overcrowded public hospitals.

-The 2003 demonstration that succeeded in scrapping the national security proposal also contributed to the resignation of then-Chief Executive Tung Chee-hwa.
+The 2003 demonstrations also contributed to the resignation of then-Chief Executive Tung Chee-hwa.
 Nine years later, mass gatherings led by high school students pressured the government to reconsider a history curriculum lauding China’s ruling Communist Party.
-But the pro-democracy movement fractured after the government successfully faced down student-led demonstrators who occupied city streets for 79 days in 2014, refusing to yield to demands for direct, popular elections for the chief executive.
+But the pro-democracy movement fractured after the government successfully faced down student-led demonstrators who occupied city streets for 79 days in 2014, refusing to yield to their demands for direct, popular elections for the chief executive.

 China’s foreign ministry warned against foreign interference in the extradition law protests.
 An official Chinese newspaper, the China Daily, wrote in an editorial that closing the extradition loophole would strengthen the rule of law in Hong Kong, adding that “foreign forces are seizing the opportunity to advance their own strategy to hurt China by trying to create havoc in Hong Kong.”
 On his 2017 visit, Xi said any attempts to challenge the Chinese government “or use Hong Kong to carry out infiltration and sabotage activities against the mainland is an act that crosses the red line, and is absolutely impermissible.”